Mutants & Masterminds: Power Level

-M&M characters are not class-based nor do they technically have class levels.
+M&M characters are not class-based nor do they have class levels.
 Instead, they have a Power Level (or "PL"), and typically a character begins at Power Level 10 instead of Level 1.
-This allows a character to begin as an already established superhero with incredible abilities.
+This allows a character to begin as an already established superhero.
 The power level represents the maximum rank of any combat abilities a character can purchase.
 Each power level typically grants a character an allotment of points to purchase attribute levels, base attack and defense bonuses, saving throws, feats, skill ranks and super powers, though the game encourages game masters to modify the number of points given per level up or down to reflect the style of game they wish to run.
 All aspects of the character, including abilities, feats, skills, powers, and equipment, are purchased from this pool of points.

 The M&M power level restricts the maximum bonus held by skill ranks, ability scores, and most feats and powers.
 Beyond limiting bonuses, power level does nothing to restrict a character's power; a power level 10 character can have a maximum strength of 40.